junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2007-05-24 — Committee on Foreign Relations.
 Reported by Senator Biden without amendment and with a preamble.
 Without written report.
 - 2007-05-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 177.
+- 2007-06-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S7494; text as passed Senate: CR S7494)
+- 2007-06-11 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7494; text as passed Senate: CR S7494)